Memset/sftpcloudfs/README.md

 Optionally OpenStack Identity Service 2.0 (*aka* keystone) can be used.
 Currently python-keystoneclient (0.3.2+) is required to use auth 2.0 and it can be enabled with *--keystone-auth* option.

+The server supports large files (over the 5GB default) by splitting the files in parts into a *.part* subdirectory and using a manifest file to access them as a single file.

 Please check the example configuration file for further details.

-There's large file support with the *split-large-files* configuration token, and the server will split files over the specified size in a `.part` subdirectory.

 License